 - Stores: Zara has outlets in 96 out of the 202 countries it sells in.
 Zara has the most fashion retail stores in the world, with 2249 locations.
 The number of retail stores is about double that of Nike, which has the second-highest number of retail stores.

 - Supply Chain: Zara’s supply chain updates its online and retail collections twice a week.
-Zara’s ten logistic centres deliver within 48 hours to any region on the planet.
-Inditex also has an in-house software development team that is working to increase the company’s order fulfilment speed.
+Zara’s ten logistic centers deliver within 48 hours to any region on the planet.
+Inditex also has an in-house software development team that is working to increase the company’s order fulfillment speed.

 - Team of Designers: Zara has a design team of 700 trained designers who turn customers’ desires into designs.
 Each year, the design team produces 50,000 pieces of work.
 It also takes them only three weeks to get the designs from the drawing board to the shelves.